Carbendazim

-Carbendazim is a widely used, systemic, broad-spectrum benzimidazole fungicide and a metabolite of benomyl.
+Carbendazim is a fungicide, a member benzimidazole fungicides.
+It is a metabolite of benomyl.

+The fungicide is used to control plant diseases in cereals and fruits, including citrus, bananas, strawberries, macadamia nuts, pineapples, and pomes.
+A 4.7% solution of carbendazim hydrochloride, sold as Eertavas, is marketed as a treatment for Dutch elm disease.

+Other uses

 It is also employed as a casting worm control agent in amenity turf situations such as golf greens, tennis courts etc. and in some countries is licensed for that use only.

-The fungicide is used to control plant diseases in cereals and fruits, including citrus, bananas, strawberries, pineapples, and pomes.
-It is also controversially used in Queensland, Australia on macadamia plantations.
-A 4.7% solution of carbendazim hydrochloride, sold as Eertavas, is marketed as a treatment for Dutch elm disease.
+Safety, regulation, controversy

-Studies have found high doses of carbendazim cause infertility and destroy the testicles of laboratory animals.
+High doses of carbendazim destroy the testicles of laboratory animals.

-Maximum pesticide residue limits (MRLs) have reduced since discovering its harmful effects.
-The MRLs for fresh produce in the EU are now between 0.1 and 0.7 mg/kg with the exception of loquat, which is 2 mg/kg.
+Maximum pesticide residue limits (MRLs) for fresh produce in the EU are between 0.1 and 0.7 mg/kg with the exception of loquat fruits, which is set at 2 mg/kg.
 The limits for more commonly consumed citrus and pome fruits are between 0.1 and 0.2 mg/kg.

+Use of this fungicide on macadamia plantations has proven controversial in Queensland.